 depleted.
 A fire crisis anywhere in North America (or around the world) can strip our shelves, create product shortages and

 cause havoc with our supply chain.
+This hit us hard in 2015.
 It is advised to plan ahead as much as you can -- we will try our best to meet your needs.

 All prices on this website are in Canadian dollars.
-Recently, the US dollar has been significantly above the Canadian counterpart with the result that the net cost of your purchase will be less than the face amount shown — possibly by as much as 10%.
+Recently, the US dollar has been significantly above the Canadian counterpart with the result that the net cost of your purchase will be less than the face amount shown — recently in the 30% range.

 Be aware that currency exchange rates are constantly changing.
 You can use the

 Foreign Exchange Calculator found on the left of each webpage to check the current rate.
 This will give you an approximation of what your net cost will be.